WHAT IS HYPOSPADIAS?

 Surgery is done to straighten the penis, move the urinary channel to the correct location on the head of the penis, and to either perform circumcision or to repair the partial foreskin to look complete (prepucioplasty).
 Different operations have been developed over the years to correct hypospadias.
 Today TIP is the most common operation used worldwide, better known as the “Snodgrass repair” since he described this technique in 1994.

 Normal appearance after TIP repair.
 The child on the left had circumcision, while the one on the right had the foreskin repaired (prepucioplasty).
-Our published results of surgery are the same whether circumcision or prepucioplasty (ref).
-The results of surgery.
+Our published results of surgery are the same whether circumcision or prepucioplasty (ref) are done.

-At Hypospadias Specialty Center, we specialize in reconstruction of penile birth defects in both children and adults.
-For nearly 20 years, our doctors have monitored results and made improvements when needed to provide among the best functional and cosmetic outcomes.
-In contrast to general pediatric urologists, who operate on distal hypospadias an average of once per month (ref), our team repairs hypospadias 4-5 days per week.
+At Hypospadias Specialty Center, we specialize in reconstruction of penis birth defects in both children and adults.
+For nearly 20 years, our doctors have monitored results and made improvements when needed to provide among the best functional and aesthetic outcomes.
+In contrast to general pediatric urologists, who operate on distal hypospadias an average of once per month (ref), our team of hypospadias experts repairs hypospadias 4-5 days per week, every week.